CarsonDavis/CarsonDavis.github.io/_posts/2023-12-22-babys_first_cleaver.md

 Have you ever thought to yourself, "Jee Wiz!
 I sure wish I could use a cleaver for literally every kitchen task!"
 Well, I've got good news for you.

-Anyway, I started looking for these tiny knives within a month of finding out my sister was pregnant.
+Anyway, I started looking for tiny baby-sized knives within a month of finding out my sister was pregnant.
+It may surprise you to learn that there is not an abundance of high quality infant cleavers on the market.
 It took literally a year and a god awful number of purchases from novelty stores, alibaba, and amazon before finally settling on the set you see here, sitting atop what I am sure you will now recognize as a Chan Chi Kee KF1302 Cai Dao in 219mm.

 <!-- https://www.amazon.com/gp/product/B0C2PD4GSG -->

 ![blah](signal-2023-12-22-224833_002.jpg)

 However, clearly it is not enough to just give the baby a cleaver.
 It needs to be <i>sharpened</i>, honed to the perfect...sorry, I mean put on a cute stand for display.
 So, we hop into tinkercad for a quick 3d model.
-The idea is simple.
-Thin base with funny text, small center post with magnet so you can take off the cleaver for use.
+The idea is simple: thin base with funny text and a small center post with a magnet so you can take off the cleaver for cooking.

 Text is sometimes a problem with these models, but after slicing, the text looks like it will come out fine.